JonathanDPotter/upcTracker/README.md

 ## Technologies Used

 This app is written in TypeScript using React Native.
-Global state is handled with redux, and authentication is handled on the back end with jsonwebtoken.
-It is styled with tailwind css.
+Global state is handled with redux, and authentication is handled on the back-end with jsonwebtoken.

 ---